A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Committee Mechanism based Federated Learning

 \subsubsection{Election Strategy}

+The election strategy is designed for guaranteeing the honesty of committee clients.
+The committee members reach a consensus on their decisions, and the committee's decision depends on the majority of the committee members.
+However, the malicious clients mixed into the committee may interfere with the committee's decision-making.
+Therefore, the committee must guarantee that its honest members are more than malicious members.
+Otherwise, the committee can not filter out the malicious gradients.
 We sort the training clients according to their scores and then select these training clients closed to the middle position as the committee clients for the next round.
 We design the election mechanism based on the following two considerations:

 \begin{itemize} \item \textit{Robustness}.
 According to the above analysis, as malicious training clients will get lower scores than honest training clients, they are expected to locate at the end of the sorted sequence.
 Therefore, choosing the training client closed to the middle or upper position prevents the malicious training clients from becoming the committee clients in the next round, thereby guaranteeing the security of the global model.
 Although there may still be a small number of malicious clients mixed into the committee members when the proportion of malicious clients is relatively large, it is difficult to affect the judgment of the whole committee because of their exceeding small proportion of the committee members. \item \textit{System Stability}.
 Those training clients with the highest scores are not chosen to be the new committee members in order to avoid the system from relying too much on the initialization of committee members.
 When we choose those training clients with the highest scores to form a new committee, the learning direction of the global model will be completely determined by the initial committee members.
 It is because those clients with a large Euclidean distance between the local gradient and the committee gradients are not only difficult to be selected to participate in the aggregation procedure, but also lost the opportunity to run for the next round of committee members.
 This is in line with our intuition that “committee members should be those who can represent the majority”. \end{itemize}